WandZhong/oracles/README.md

 ## Setting up

 1. Install `go` and `node.js`
-2. Clone this repository into your GOPATH.
+2. Clone this repository into your `GOPATH` (`go env`).
 Install dependencies:

+	mkdir -p ~/go/src/bitbucket.org/sweetbridge/
+	cd ~/go/src/bitbucket.org/sweetbridge/
+	git clone bitbucket.org/sweetbridge/oracles
 	make install-deps

 2. (alternative).
-Use `go get`:
+Use `go get` (this will work only if the repo is open) and hack the git config a bit: https://gist.github.com/shurcooL/6927554

     go get bitbucket.org/sweetbridge/oracles/cmd/helloworld

+3. Make sure `GO` is in your `PATH`

 ### for development:
 This is not required for building application, but required for proper development.

 	make setup-dev

+### Building

+	make build

+If you have issues with `zb` then just use plain `go` command:

+	cd cmd/<app name>
+	go build

 ## Applictions